martincusack979/pands-problem-sheet/README.md

 **Weekly Task 05:**
 *Write a program that outputs whether or not today is a weekday.*
+To complete this task I had to import the datetime function using *"from datetime import datetime"*.
+The weekday() method returns the day of the week as an integer where Monday is indexed as 0 and Sunday is 6.
+So to get the required message I used the if statement *"if d.weekday() > 4:"*

 **Weekly Task 06:**
 *Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.*